Cofibrantly generated lax orthogonal factorisation systems: Cofibrant generation and accessibility

+with domain the discrete \V-category associated to the set $\mathcal{I}$.
+We can now consider the composition of functors

-This assignment on objects can be easily be easily be extended to a \V-functor.
-Note that this construction works only because $\mathcal{I}$ is a set instead of a category, in which case we would not be able to guarantee the compatibility between the coalgebra structures chosen for each $i\in\mathcal{I}$ and the morphisms of $\mathcal{I}$. \end{proof}
+where the first one is an inclusion, the second is the \V-functor of~\eqref{eq:93} --~in fact, \eqref{eq:93}~describes an ordinary functor that can easily be reproduced in the \V-enriched context~-- and the last one is the \V-functor induced by~\eqref{eq:130}. \end{proof} The construction of the above lemma is valid only because $\mathcal{I}$ is a set instead of a category, in which case we would not be able to guarantee the compatibility between the coalgebra structures chosen for each $i\in\mathcal{I}$ and the morphisms of $\mathcal{I}$.